 I employ staff as young as 15 so by the time they turn 16 they already have work experience.
 When will the adult minimum wage apply to these staff?

 There is no statutory minimum wage for employees under 16 years of age.
-However, all employees over 16 must receive the adult minimum wage unless they meet criteria for the Starting-out Wage or Minimum Training Wage.
+However, all employees over 16 must receive the adult minimum wage unless they meet criteria for the starting-out wage or training minimum wage.

 However, any time spent in the employment of their employer, even prior to the age of 16, will count towards meeting eligibility for the adult minimum wage.
 Additionally, all employees who are involved in training or supervising other employees and must be paid at least the adult minimum wage rate.